LunarG/VulkanSamples/Utilities/WSIWindow_Teapots/README.md

     5          : toggle flag: VK_DEBUG_REPORT_DEBUG_BIT_EXT
     Q / Escape : Quit

-CMake settings: (compile-time)
+CMake settings: (at compile-time)
 ---------------
     ENABLE_VALIDATION  : Enable Vulkan Validation.
 (Recommended for this demo) ENABLE_LOGGING     : Allow WSIWindow to print log messages to console or Android LogCat.
     ENABLE_MULTITOUCH  : Enables Multi-touch on Windows and Linux.
 (Not used by this demo.)
+    USE_VULKAN_WRAPPER : Builds a dispatch-table, to skip the loader trampoline code.
     VULKAN_LOADER      : Set path to the libvulkan.so or vulkan-1.lib file.
     VULKAN_INCLUDE     : Set path to the vulkan.h file.

 ## LINUX
 1. Use Qt Creator to open the CMakeLists.txt file.